mikolasan/mikolasan.github.io/src/markdown/code/customize-git-bash-for-windows.md

 fi
 ```

-I remove the new line - it breaks some output from git, so be ready for messy outcome after commits.
+Missing newlines didn't work good together with some output from git, so I had some messy output after commits.
+But it is fixed in the recent version (I noticed when I upgraded to 2.46.0 from some really old version).

 ![no newlines](./git-bash-one-line-mess.png)

-Also I remove useless for me `SYSTEM` part.
 Here is my resulting script

 ```bash
 if test -f /etc/profile.d/git-sdk.sh